Constrained Polynomial Zonotopes: Introduction

-In this work we introduce \textit{constrained polynomial zonotopes}, a novel non-convex set representation that combines the concept of adding equality constraints for the zonotope factors used by constrained zonotopes \cite{Scott2016} with the sparse polynomial zonotope representation in \cite{Kochdumper2019}.
-Constrained polynomial zonotopes are closed under all relevant set operations (see Tab.~\ref{tab:setRep}) and can represent any set in Fig.~\ref{fig:RelationsSetRepresentations}, except support functions, star sets, and level sets.
-As shown in Tab.~\ref{tab:setRep}, \textit{constrained polynomial zonotopes} are the only set representation for which closed-form expressions for the calculation of all relevant set operations exist.
+In this work we introduce constrained polynomial zonotopes, a novel non-convex set representation that combines the concept of adding equality constraints for the zonotope factors used by constrained zonotopes \cite{Scott2016} with the sparse polynomial zonotope representation in \cite{Kochdumper2019}.
+Constrained polynomial zonotopes are closed under all relevant set operations (see Table~\ref{tab:setRep}) and can represent any set in Fig.~\ref{fig:RelationsSetRepresentations}, except star sets, level sets, and sets defined by their support function.
+As shown in Table~\ref{tab:setRep}, constrained polynomial zonotopes are the only set representation for which closed-form expressions for the calculation of all relevant set operations are known.